MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-availability-monitoring-template.md

 ## Internal locations

-You might have web applications that must be available at all times at internal locations.
+You might have web applications that must always be available at internal locations.
 Use the  **Web Application Availability Monitoring**  template to see which web applications are available from which internal locations.

 ## Monitoring Performed by the Web Application Availability Monitoring Template